 |Name of the Statute ||Nature of dues ||Amount (Rs. in Lakhs) ||Period to which the amount relates ||Forum where dispute is pending |

-|Customs Act 1962 ||Customs Duty ||9.37 ||1981 ||Calcutta High Court |
+|Customs Act 1962 ||Customs Duty ||9.37 ||Financial Year 1981-1982 ||Calcutta High Court |

-|Income Tax Act 1961 ||Income Tax ||221.35 ||Assessment Year 2016-17 ||Commissioner of Income Tax (Appeals) |
+|Income Tax Act1961 ||Income Tax ||25.20 ||Assessment Year 2016-17 ||Commissioner of Income Tax (Appeals) |

-(viii) According to the information and explanations given to us during the year theCompany has not taken any loans or borrowings from financial institutions banksgovernment or debenture holders and accordingly reporting under Clause 3(viii) of theOrder is not applicable to the Company.
+(viii) During the year the Company has not taken any loans or borrowings from anyfinancial institution bank or government nor has it issued any debentures.
+Accordinglyclause 3(viii) of the Order is not applicable to the Company.

-(ix) During the year the Company has not raised monies by way of public offer(including debt instruments) or term loans and accordingly reporting under Clause 3(ix) of the Order is not applicable to the Company.
+(ix) The Company has not raised any moneys by way of initial public offer furtherpublic offer (including debt instruments) or term loans during the year.
+Accordinglyclause 3(ix) of the Order is not applicable to the Company.

 (xiv) The Company has not made any preferential allotment or private placement ofshares or fully or partly convertible debentures during the year.
 Therefore clause 3(xiv)of the Order is not applicable to the Company.

-(xvi) Based on expert opinion and legal opinion obtained by it the Company hasinformed and explained that it is not required to be registered under Section 45-IA of theReserve Bank of India Act 1934.
+(xvi) Based on expert opinion and legal opinion obtained by it the Company hasinformed and explained that it is not required to be registered under section 45-IA of theReserve Bank of India Act 1934.

 ANNEXURE 2 TO THE INDEPENDENT AUDITOR'S REPORT

-[Referred to in paragraph (2)f under Report on Other Legal and RegulatoryRequirements' in our Independent Auditor's Report of even date to the members of theCompany on the financial statements for the year ended March 31 2021]
+[Referred to in paragraph 2(g)under 'Report on Other Legal and Regulatory Requirements'section in our Independent Auditor's Report of even date to the members of GKW Limited onthe Ind AS financial statements for the year ended March 31 2021]

 Management's Responsibility for Internal Financial Controls

-The Company's Board of Directors is responsible for establishing and maintaininginternal financial controls based on the internal control with reference to financialstatements criteria established by the Company considering the essential components ofinternal control stated in the Guidance Note on Audit of Internal Financial Controls OverFinancial Reporting (the "Guidance Note") issued by the Institute of CharteredAccountants of India("ICAI").
-These responsibilities include the designimplementation and maintenance of adequate internal financial controls that wereoperating effectively for ensuring the orderly and efficient conduct of its businessincluding adherence to company's policies the safeguarding of its assets the preventionand detection of frauds and errors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information as required underthe Act.
+The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control with reference to financial statementscriteria established by the Company considering the essential components of internalcontrol stated in the Guidance Note on Audit of Internal Financial Controls Over FinancialReporting (the "Guidance Note") issued by the Institute of Chartered Accountantsof India("ICAI").
+These responsibilities include the design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the orderly and efficient conduct of its business including adherence toCompany's policies the safeguarding of its assets the prevention and detection of fraudsand errors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information as required under the Act.

 Our responsibility is to express an opinion on the Company's internal financialcontrols with reference to financial statements based on our audit.
 We conducted our auditin accordance with the Guidance Note and the Standards on Auditing specified under section143(10) of the Act to the extent applicable to an audit of internal financial controlsboth issued by the ICAI.
-Those Standards and the Guidance Note require that we comply withethical requirements and plan and perform the audit to obtain reasonable assurance aboutwhether adequate internal financial controls with reference to financial statements wereestablished and maintained and if such controls operated effectively in all materialrespects.
+Those Standards and the Guidance Note require that we comply withethical requirements and plan and perform the audit to obtain reasonable assurance aboutwhether adequate internal financial controls with reference to financial statements wasestablished and maintained and if such controls operated effectively in all materialrespects.

-Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls with reference to financial statements and their operatingeffectiveness.
-Our audit of internal financial controls with reference to financialstatements included obtaining an understanding of internal financial controls with reference tofinancial statements assessing the risk that a material weakness exists andtesting and evaluating the design and operating effectiveness of internal control based onthe assessed risk.
-The procedures selected depend on the auditor's judgement including theassessment of the risks of material misstatement of the financial statements whetherdue to fraud or error.
+Our audit of internal financial controls with reference to financial statementsincluded obtaining an understanding of internal financial controls with reference tofinancial statements assessing the risk that a material weakness exists and testing andevaluating the design and operating effectiveness of internal controls based on theassessed risk.
+The procedures selected depend on the auditor's judgement including theassessment of the risks of material misstatement of the financial statements whether dueto fraud or error.

 We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls withreference to financial statements.